Can Tenants Claim Rent on Taxes in Taiwan? Can Landlords Forbid or Restrict It? Full Legal Guide

 Because when tenants claim rent, the landlord’s rental income becomes visible to the tax authority, which increases the landlord’s tax burden:

-If the landlord declares rental income, the property no longer qualifies for preferential self-use rates.
-The land value tax rises from 0.2% to 1%, and the house tax also increases.
+If the landlord declares rental income, the property will no longer be eligible for the preferential self-use residential tax rate of 1.2%.
+The house tax will increase to 1.5%–3.6%, and the land value tax will rise from 0.2% to 1%.

 Rental income adds to the landlord’s annual total income, which may push them into a higher tax bracket and result in higher taxes.